A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Discussion

 We analysed a novel data set on trafficking to produce CSEM in the Philippines.
 This is the first time estimates for trafficking to produce CSEM have been produced in the Philippines at municipality level.
 Across the municipalities surveyed, we estimate there to be around 3,000 traffickers and 5,000 children being trafficked.
 We found the City of Davao has the highest number of children being trafficked as well as traffickers.
 In around half of the municipalities we surveyed, there were at least ten children being trafficked.

-We found that parameterising the Negative Binomial distribution through its mean and an overdispersion parameter was a flexible distribution for modelling both known and unknown populations.
+We found that parameterising the Negative Binomial distribution through its mean and overdispersion was a flexible distribution for modelling both known and unknown populations.
 This is due to its direct modelling of overdispersion which is suited to groups that are not equally spread in the population.
-Before this we considered the Poisson distribution for modelling the groups however we observed posterior samples where the estimated number of the hidden populations were larger than the known groups.
+In our results, we found considerable overdispersion in the majority of groups, suggesting that the Poisson distribution is not suitable even for modelling known groups.
 While the methods proposed by \citet{Laga_2023} offer valuable insights into bias estimation within social networks, our partially pooled NSUM model builds upon these foundations to provide a more scalable and flexible solution for estimating hidden populations across multiple geographical areas.
 By carefully choosing our distributions and modelling strategies, we address the limitations of previous approaches and enhance the robustness of our estimates, making our model well-suited for complex, multi-regional studies like our investigation into child trafficking in the Philippines.

 Our results, and the research conducted in the development of our model illuminated various areas for further research, advocacy, and programming to further address trafficking to produce child sexual exploitation material.
-These include (1) the promotion of community based reporting to prevent trafficking for the production of CSEM; (2) the deployment of strong community education and awareness initiatives; (3) Intensifying law enforcement efforts to apprehend and prosecute traffickers and demand-side offenders; (4) Improve financial transaction monitoring to detect and report suspicious transactions related to child sexual exploitation, blocking those linked to offenders and traffickers; (5) promoting the involvement of those with lived experience into research on CSEM to better understand the behaviour of perpetrators and traffickers.
+These include (1) the promotion of community-based reporting to prevent trafficking for the production of CSEM; (2) the deployment of strong community education and awareness initiatives; (3) intensifying law enforcement efforts to apprehend and prosecute traffickers and demand-side offenders; (4) improving financial transaction monitoring to detect and report suspicious transactions related to child sexual exploitation, blocking those linked to offenders and traffickers; (5) promoting the involvement of those with lived experience into research on CSEM to better understand the behaviour of perpetrators and traffickers.
+In September 2024, the President of the Philippines, Ferdinand R. Marcos Jr., cited our research during an CSEM summit \citep{Marcos24}.
+This follows a new presidential directive he signed into law in August 2024, setting up the Presidential Office for Child Protection that will tackle crimes including online child sexual abuse.